slsa-framework/slsa/CONTRIBUTING.md

 two additional approvers before merging.
 However, a PR with the `impl` tag always requires one reviewer, even if the author has write access.

-Note 2: The "waiting period" and "# reviewers" are relaxed during the [Draft](docs/spec-stages.md) specification stage, leaving it up to Maintainer discretion.
+Note 2: If the PR only touches files in the [Draft](docs/spec-stages.md) specification stage, then the "waiting period" and "# reviewers" are relaxed and up to Maintainer discretion.
+Files in the Draft stage have a large banner at the top of each rendered page, as well as the text "Status: Draft".

 [squash and merge]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits